bytecodealliance/jco/docs/src/example.md

 ### Installing ComponentizeJS

-To use ComponentizeJS, it must be separately installed, locally or globally depending on whether Jco was installed locally or globally:
+To use ComponentizeJS, it must be separately installed, globally or locally depending on whether Jco was installed globally or locally.
+Globally:

 ```shell
 $ npm install -g @bytecodealliance/componentize-js